orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.lockTimeout

-Timeout in ms to acquire a lock against a channel.
+Timeout (in ms) to acquire a lock against a channel..

 ```
 Setting name...: network.lockTimeout